clawpack/doc/doc/fgout.rst

     create an fgout grid that only covers this region at the desired resolution and does not require output of the entire AMR structure over the entire computational domain at each output time.
+    This can *greatly* reduce the size of the output in some cases.

     4. If an fgout grid is output with sufficiently fine temporal resolution, then this set of data can be used to explore the solution in various ways